monraza/monraza.github.io/content/posts/anyone-can-be-a-programmer.md

 title: "Anyone Can Be a Programmer"
 date: 2025-08-09T10:00:00Z
 draft: false
 summary: "We've evolved from punch cards to Python, and now AI lets us code in plain English, but this final leap comes with unprecedented responsibility upon us as programmers.
-I trace programming's 70-year journey to Natural Language Programming and share how to harness this revolutionary power while building software that's secure, scalable, and production-ready."
+I trace programming's 70-year journey to Natural Language Coding and share how to harness this revolutionary power while building software that's secure, scalable, and production-ready."
 categories: ["AI & Programming"]
 tags: ["ai", "programming", "natural-language", "productivity", "audio", "video"]

 # Media URLs - Replace with your actual media files
-audio_url: "/podcasts/Anyone_Can_Be_a_Programmer_Podcast.m4a"
+audio_url: ""
-video_url: "/videos/Anyone_Can_Be_a_Programmer_Video.mp4"
+video_url: ""
 ---